daksh-innovaccer/casptone_new/README.md

 - **DockerHub** --> to host our images
 - **AWS EC2 instance** --> to run our application at a public level

-## Running the Application

-* As an Image is already published of the Code, you just need to pull the image to your local machine (after installing docker) and then run the contianer with the command specified.

 ## Installing Docker (on Ubuntu)